Tournament Info

 Please also check that your entries are as you expect.

-It is vital that you know when & where your games are scheduled beforehand.
+It is vital that you know when & where your games are scheduled before arriving, but also check the sheet on the day for any changes (injury dropouts, court switches, etc.)

 Being in the wrong place at the wrong time will cause an 11-0 loss in any match missed.